STEM Education

 Teachers and students share their experiences during the 2022 Salmon Summit, where Pacific Northwest National Laboratory researchers partnered with the Benton Conservation District to tag and release 500 juvenile salmon.
 (Video by Edward Pablo | Pacific Northwest National Laboratory)

-For the first time since 2019, over 400 students were able to attend the Salmon Summit in person and 3,600 students from 144 classrooms across the state tuned in to the virtual livestream on April 26.
+This year's Salmon Summit reached thousands of students across the region both in person and through the virtual livestream on April 15 and 16.
 Pacific Northwest National Laboratory (PNNL) staff demonstrated the tagging and release of 500 juvenile salmon, raised at PNNL's Aquatic Research Laboratory, into the Columbia River.
-Students from public and private elementary school classrooms in Richland, Kennewick, Gig Harbor, and Bremerton participated in the event in person or virtually.

 A student releases a tagged juvenile salmon into the tube that will transport it to the river below.